top of page

 Ashraf Mahmud

-MA in Psychology (Research and Clinical Option), Concordia University
+M.A. in Psychology (Research and Clinical Option), Concordia University

 B.Sc.
 Specialization in Psychology [Distinction], Concordia University